 UTIs can also occur due to chlamydia, gonorrhea, or other organisms.

-Although UTIs do not spread during sexual or any other activity from one person to another like the STDs.
+Although UTIs do not spread during sex or any other activity from one person to another like the STDs.
 But, sexual intercourse can worsen the existing UTIs in women.
 Sexual intercourse cannot cause a UTI.

 To understand the causes of UTI, just remember that anything that can bring or push the bacteria to the urethra can cause a UTI.